Onshore wind farm

 The poured concrete was allowed to set after the application of a smooth finish.
 The final section to receive concrete was the upstand section to which the turbine was later bolted.
 Shuttering was placed around this section and removed once the concrete set.
 A steel float finish was then given to the concrete foundation and the gap around was backfilled up to 100mm below the top of the upstand section.

-Gwynt y Môr is a 576MW offshore wind farm being built in the Irish Sea, Liverpool Bay in the UK.
+Gwynt y Môr is a 576MW offshore wind farm being built in the Irish Sea, Liverpool Bay, UK.

 Turbines towers, in segments of three, were built at a facility in Chepstow.
 The Senvion factory in Germany manufactured the turbine blades, which were shipped to the Port of Inverness.
 The turbine components, including tower sections, gears, generators, nacelle and blades, were transported by road to the site and installed section by section.

-Two cranes were employed to lift the tower sections to an upright position, lower them into position and finally bolt them into place.
+Two cranes were employed to lift the tower sections upright, lower them into position and, finally, bolt them into place.

 German wind turbine manufacturer Senvion (formerly REpower Systems), a wholly-owned subsidiary of Suzlon Group, was contracted to supply and install the turbines for the renewable power project in September 2013.